 Can the world be 100% powered by renewable energy, and if so when?
-We believe so, by 2050.
-We know that this is an extremely ambitious target, and not the consensus amongst researchers, but we think it is achievable thanks to three massive trends that we expect to unfold over the coming decades.
+I believe so, by 2050.
+I know that this is an extremely ambitious target, and not the consensus amongst researchers, but think it is achievable thanks to three massive trends that we expect to unfold over the coming decades.

 Such evolutions are essential if we are to avoid worst case scenarios for climate change, and they open a host of exciting areas where new technologies can make a big positive impact.